 Filed: April 23, 2015

-I will continue with details about how this patent describes how they might target advertising at Google in a part 2 of this post.
+I will continue with details about how this patent describes how they might target advertising at Google in part 2 of this post.